RedBlazerFlame/still-underground/README.md

 The tech stack of the project is as follows:
 - TypeScript (To add type annotations on top of vanilla JS)
 - Node.js (To process server-side requests)
-- Fauna (To store the fastest times)
+- Fauna/Replit (To store the fastest times)

 ## **Development Plans**